Gangrene, Amputation and Nursing Home Negligence

 When an area of gangrenous tissue dies, the skin will turn black.
 This process is gradual.
 The toes may turn cold and darken.
 Then the necrotic tissue will creep up the foot and eventually onto the leg.
 If action is not taken quickly, the doctors may need to amputate the nursing home resident’s foot or leg in order to save their life.
 Gangrene can kill a patient, so an amputation may be required to stop the spread of the necrosis.

-So if gangrene comes about as a natural process, how is a nursing home negligent in an amputation injury case?
+So if gangrene comes about as a natural process, how is a nursing home negligent in a gangrene wrongful death case?
 Typically, nursing home gangrene amputation lawsuits come down to the nursing home failing to properly react to gangrene.
 This failure to recognize infection and necrosis prevents the doctor from intervening and stopping the spread of the problem without having to amputate.

 Gangrene Nursing Home Abuse Case?
 Get Senior Justice

-Our Boca Raton nursing home abuse lawyers have decades of experience prosecuting nursing home abuse lawsuits involving gangrene and amputations.
+Our nursing home abuse lawyers have decades of experience prosecuting nursing home abuse lawsuits involving gangrene, and its medical connection to amputations and wrongful death.
 We provide free case consultations.
-If you have a question about a potential case involving gangrene and nursing home neglect, call our attorneys now at 1-844-253-8919.« Previous PostNext Post »
+If you have a question about a potential case involving gangrene and nursing home neglect, call our attorneys now at 888-375-9998.« Previous PostNext Post »